okeeffed/cheat-sheets/Swift-3-API-Design-Guidelines.md

 The second excepetion is the -able, -ible or -ing suffixes - used for protocols that model capabilities.
 Examples of this are `Equatable` to distinguish between the same type, with other examples such as `Comparable` and `ExpressibleByStringLiteral`.

 ## SWD-3: Guidelines for Naming Methods

+We consider function names to be the base name plus the function list.
+Therefore, reading it will mean that it requires the base name and the arguments in order to understand it.

+For the function parameters themselves, they have both a external name and a local name.

+`func index(_ i: Self.Index, offsetBy n: Self.IndexDistance) -> Self.Index`

+In the second parametere, `offsetBy` is the external name.

+If there is just one parameter, then that will be both the external and local name.
+You can use `_` to offset the parameter external name.

+*Rule 1*
+We should always check how functions read and use sites when we write them.

+Example: `func insert(_ e: Element, atPosition: Int)` is better than `insert(element: "a", position: 1)`.

+*Rule 2*
+Avoid Ambiguity

+`func remove(atIndex: Int).` over `func remove(_ index: Int)`

+However, in the case of ambiguous type information, we preceed each weakly typed parameter with a noun describing it's role.

+`func addObserver(_ observer: AnyObject)` over `func add(observer: AnyObject)`

+`func update(value: Any, key: String)`

+Here, Any and String both have weak type information.

+`func updateValue(_ value: Any, forKey key: String)`

+*Summary*

+- Omit needless information
+- Include all words need to avoid ambiguity
+- Compensate for weak type information